transcom/mymove/docs/adr/0020-ssn-use.md

 Chosen Alternative: _Using SSNs temporarily_

-* Will use DODIDs wherever possible
+* Will use EDIPIs wherever possible
 * Will use SSNs where not possible so Finance can still have access to the information they need to do their work
-* Once DODIDs are present in Orders across all branches, we would like to switch to this method and delete all SSNs from our infrastructure.
+* Once EDIPIs are present in Orders across all branches, we would like to switch to this method and delete all SSNs from our infrastructure.
 * SSN is not to be used as a key field for any data object so it can be masked and ultimately purged without breaking anything

 ## Pros and Cons of the Alternatives